 One of my favourite mantras is “I am not screwing my future self over.”

 Check out this podcast episode with Brooke Castillo.
 At one point, I found it very helpful in navigating my own struggles showing for my schedule.
 She gives practical teams and examples from her own life.

 The best advice I can give when it comes to creating and sticking to a schedule is to fix the relationship between the past, present, and future you.

 If you are constantly procrastinating, you probably hate your past self, you don’t trust your present self and you don’t care about your future self.
 If you want to be able to show up for your schedule, you need to be grateful for your past self, respect your present self and care about your future self.

 You really need to love your future self like you would love your firstborn child.
 I don’t care how selfish it might sound.
 I just know this is the only way you can consistently show up for your dreams and goals.

 Let’s go over your homework one more time, so it is clear.
-Pick one activity for your future self from the place of love and care.
+Pick one activity for your future self from a place of love and care.
 It should be serving YOU, not somebody else.
 Imagine you are a loving mother.
 What would you schedule for your child?

-When it’s time to do the scheduled activity, expect the resistance.
+When it’s time to do the scheduled activity, expect resistance.
 Talk to it.
 Say “Hello, dear, I’ve been waiting for you.”
 Then choose the thoughts that serve you.
 Be grateful to the past version of you who put this on your calendar.
 And don’t screw your future self over.